1. Upgrade from free

 Unbiased: Once you have upgraded your profile and fully completed it you will start appearing in search results.

-VouchedFor: As you won’t appear immediately in the search results without reviews, but will pay the monthly fee, we recommend initially taking a free listing from VouchedFor, building up your reviews, and activating the paid for subscription when you have 15 – 20.
+VouchedFor: As you won’t appear immediately in the search results without reviews, but will pay the monthly fee, we recommend initially taking a free listing from VouchedFor, building up your reviews, and activating the paid-for subscription when you have 15 – 20.

-2. Fully complete your profile
+2. Fully complete your adviser directory profile

 Far too many profiles are only partially completed.
 There’s a direct link between the completeness of a profile and the number of enquiries you can expect to receive.
-Therefore, as basic as is sounds, make sure yours is fully completed.
+Therefore, as basic as it sounds, make sure yours is fully completed.